 Ships operating in the Arctic and Antarctic environments are exposed to a number of unique risks.
 Poor weather conditions and the relative lack of good charts, communication systems and other navigational aids pose challenges for mariners.
 The remoteness of the areas makes rescue or clean up operations difficult and costly.
 Cold temperatures may reduce the effectiveness of numerous components of the ship, ranging from deck machinery and emergency equipment to sea suctions.
 When ice is present, it can impose additional loads on the hull, propulsion system and appendages.

-IMO is currently developing a draft International code of safety for ships operating in polar waters (Polar Code), which would cover the full range of design, construction, equipment, operational, training, search and rescue and environmental protection matters relevant to ships operating in the inhospitable waters surrounding the two poles.
+The International code of safety for ships operating in polar waters (Polar Code) covers the full range of design, construction, equipment, operational, training, search and rescue and environmental protection matters relevant to ships operating in the inhospitable waters surrounding the two poles.

 Whilst Arctic and Antarctic waters have a number of similarities, there are also significant differences.
 The Arctic is an ocean surrounded by continents while the Antarctic is a continent surrounded by an ocean.
 The Antarctic sea ice retreats significantly during the summer season or is dispersed by permanent gyres in the two major seas of the Antarctic: the Weddell and the Ross.
 Thus there is relatively little multi-year ice in the Antarctic.
 Conversely, Arctic sea ice survives many summer seasons and there is a significant amount of multi-year ice.
 Whilst the marine environments of both Polar seas are similarly vulnerable, response to such challenge should duly take into account specific features of the legal and political regimes applicable to their respective marine spaces.